Primal Carnage: Extinction

 Primal Carnage: Extinction is an asymmetrical multiplayer game released for Microsoft Windows and PlayStation 4.
 It features human versus dinosaur combat.
 Players choose which team to play on, and each team has a set of characters divided into classes.
-The game is an update and sequel to the 2012 Windows game Primal Carnage, which was developed by Lukewarm Media.
+The game is a sequel to the 2012 Windows game Primal Carnage, which was developed by Lukewarm Media.
 Like its predecessor, it features similar first-person shooter human gameplay and third-person dinosaur gameplay.

 The sequel began as a complete rebuild of the original game and was to be released as a free update.
 However, Circle 5 Studios took over development from Lukewarm Media, and announced that the update would instead be released as a separate game known as Primal Carnage: Extinction, co-developed by Pub Games.
 It was released for Windows on April 3, 2015.
 The PlayStation 4 version, developed by Panic Button, was released on October 20, 2015.

+A remastered version titled Primal Carnage: Evolution for the PlayStation 4 was announced on September 28, 2023, aiming to bring the console release up to date with the Steam version of Primal Carnage: Extinction.